DAUGHTERS of the CROSSLANDS

 For Raedwin.

+Her brother’s name sounded so unfamiliar and odd when spoken in this woman’s heavy, disjointed accent—not as though from a foreign land, but as if speaking itself was a foreign act.
 Senya slid the viewport closed.
-Her brother’s name sounded so unfamiliar and odd when spoken in this woman’s heavy, disjointed accent—not from a foreign land, but as if speaking itself was a foreign act.

-“My brother is not here,” she answered through the closed door.
-She’d not seen her twin in a long time, and had lost the thread of his whereabouts years ago.
+“My brother is not here,” she answered through the door.
+She’d not seen her twin in a long time and had lost the thread of his whereabouts years ago.

-Raedwin had always drifted, always asked questions that were better left alone, always looking for answers and dabbling in things well beyond his control, wandering into places that prudence would never normally allow.
-He always liked to push the boundaries between this world and the other, between knowledge and insanity, between safety and menace and simple misfortune.
-None of it ever seemed like a good idea.
-Senya had told him as much every chance she’d gotten.
+Raedwin had so often drifted, asking questions that were better left alone, looking for answers and dabbling in things well beyond his control, wandering into places prudence would never normally allow.
+He liked to push the boundaries between this world and the other, between knowledge and insanity, between safety and menace and simple misfortune.
+None of it ever seemed like a good idea, and Senya had told him as much every chance she’d gotten.
 They’d argued about it nearly all their lives.

-“Please,” Cevellica’s voice begged through the closed door.
+“Please,” Cevellica begged through the closed door.
 “I realize this must be most… disconcerting… but I am hoping you will at least listen to what I have to say…”

-Senya had always suspected Raedwin’s dubious paths would eventually come to something like this—vague news of some disastrous end.
+Senya had long suspected Raedwin’s dubious paths would eventually come to something like this—a confusing plea sent through vague and mysterious channels in the middle of the night.

 “He needs your help.”

-“He has become lost,” Cevellica said.
+“He has become lost,” Cevellica added.
 “Forces conspire against him.
 You are his twin sister.
 His blood.
 The only one who might be able to reach him.
-Take his hand and bring him to the light.
+To take his hand and bring him to the light.
 Guide him away from trouble, and bring him home.”

 She was met with silence.
 No sounds of the visitor retreating nor of stepping forward onto the porch planks.
 Nothing.

 Senya had seen all of this before.
 Raedwin needing help was nothing new.
-Always excited about what the unknown could bring, her brother’s curiosity had gotten him into plenty of trouble in the past, all throughout their childhood.
-Tighter and tighter spots, messes that grew trickier for Senya to fix as the years went on.
-Always venturing out, no matter the consequences.
-After their mother passed, he had even less holding him back.
+Always excited about what the unknown could bring, her brother had gotten into plenty of trouble in the past, his curiosity plaguing him all throughout their childhood.
+Tighter and tighter spots, with messes that grew trickier for Senya to fix as the years went on.
+Venturing out time and again, no matter the consequences.
+After their mother had passed, he’d had almost nothing left to hold him back.

 Far to the north in Stronhaven, a cranky old alchemist had caught him stealing an instrument of some great value, and by the time Senya had arrived to deal with it, the man held her brother strapped to a chopping block, ready to take his hand.
-Senya intervened and promised her own hand instead.
-The man had looked her over with a lewd grin, groped her as he jeered, and agreed to the exchange immediately.
-But as soon as he freed Raedwin, they both ran.
-They ran through the muddy streets and out the city gates, south into the countryside with only the belongings they held in hand.
-They kept running, away from Stronaway and the far North altogether.
-They never returned, and never looked back.
+Senya had intervened and promised her own hand instead.
+The man had inspected his prize with a lewd grin, groped her as he jeered, and agreed to the exchange immediately.
+But as soon as he’d freed Raedwin, they both had run.
+They’d sprinted through the muddy streets, out the city gates, and south into the countryside with nothing but the belongings they held in hand.
+They kept running, away from Stronaway and the Far North altogether.
+They’d never returned and never looked back.

 Maybe they were both still running.

 Senya waited.
 Roof timbers moaned with a gust of wind off the lake.
-Finally she slid open the viewport again.
+She slid open the viewport again.

 Senya swore in silence.
 “I’m sorry,” she called.
-“I’ve never really been able to help him, so I really don’t think I can help you.
+“I’ve never really been able to help him, so I don’t think there’s any way I can really help you.
 Not anymore.”

-“I realize this is unpleasant, but the needed task is quite simple…” Cevellica’s words came slowly, managed, as if set by a predetermined script.
+“I realize this is unpleasant, but the needed task is quite simple…” Cevellica’s words came carefully controlled, managed, as if set by a predetermined script.

-“Nothing is ever simple where my brother is concerned.”
+“Nothing is ever simple where my brother is concerned,” Senya said.

 “Which is why we have come to you.
 We have tried many other avenues… but all have…”